 Geographically, Cebu City here is down in Central Visayas Philippines.
 This is important because we don’t get hit by a lot of typhoons because we are protected by the surrounding islands.

 Tholons recently ranked Cebu number seven in the world as an outsourcing destination .
 We’re located centrally in the IT Park.
 If you’re coming up here, we recommend you take the time to see some of the great places near Cebu.
 Bohol is the 5th biggest island in the country and has some of the best diving around the world.
 It would be a fantastic place to do a team-building exercise for you and your local staff.

 Cebu City is the center of education trade commerce, so it attracts individuals from all around the country.
 There is quality infrastructure here proven by the presence of very large multinational corporations such as Accenture, IBM lexmark lexmark, Telstra and JPMorgan.

 Local talent here possess excellent English speaking skills.
 They also have a very Westernized culture, predominantly Spanish and American and Filipino culture mixed in.

 III.
 Pros and cons of outsourcing

 #1 The hidden costs

 The costs of management and coordination – An example of this would be not documenting company procedures.
-People often shocked when they realize how much of their day-to-day work procedures are not documented.
-When you are considering offshoring, you need to have run books and manuals written, so that you can pass that on the staff member in the Philippines.
+People are often shocked when they realize just how much of their day-to-day work procedures are not documented.
+When you are considering offshoring, you need to have your ‘run books’ and manuals well documented, so it can be distributed correctly to all staff members located in the Philippines.

 We can help you with that.
 We get our staff to build manuals and read books and you can use record videos using Zoom.
 It helps when so you don’t have to retrain all the time.
 The first team member – your lead team member – can act as a trainer to other staff members, allowing for realistic scalable growth that doesn’t trip you over.